eug/jMetalDocumentation/qualityIndicators.md

 The idea is than every quality indicator is applied to some entity (`Evaluate`) to be evaluated, and it returns a `Result`.
 The use of generics allows to represent indicators returning anything, from a double value (the most usual return type) to a pair of values as in the case of our implementation of Set Coverage.
 The quality indicators also has an associated name.

+### Auxiliary classes
+Before describing how quality indicators are implemented, we must comment before a number of auxiliary classes that are used:
+* The `Front` interface and `ArrayFront` class: Frequently, a reference Pareto front is stored in a file containing the objective values of a number of solutions.
+A `Front` is an entity intended to store the contents of these files; in the case of the `ArrayFront` class, it stores the front into an array of points.
+* The `FrontNormalizer` class: many indicators normalize the list of solutions to be evaluated, and this class is intended to do this: given a reference front or the maximum and minimum values, it returns a normalized list of solutions.

 ### An example of indicator: Epsilon

 To illustrate how most of the indicators are implemented in jMetal 5, we describe next the code of the Epsilon indicator.